James Wolfe: Seven Years' War (1756–63)

 Wolfe came to the attention of William Pitt the Elder following his role in the raid on Rochefort.
 Pitt had Wolfe promoted and posted to Canada, which he planned to capture.

 In 1756, with the outbreak of open hostilities with France, Wolfe was promoted to Colonel.
 He was stationed in Canterbury, where his regiment had been posted to guard his home county of Kent against a French invasion threat.
 He was extremely dispirited by news of the loss of Minorca in June 1756, lamenting what he saw as the lack of professionalism amongst the British forces.
-Despite a widespread belief that French landing was imminent, Wolfe thought that it was unlikely his men would be called into action.
+Despite a widespread belief that a French landing was imminent, Wolfe thought that it was unlikely his men would be called into action.
 In spite of this, he trained them diligently and issued fighting instructions to his troops.

 As the threat of invasion decreased, the regiment was marched to Wiltshire.
 Despite the initial setbacks of the war in Europe and North America, the British were now expected to take the offensive and Wolfe anticipated playing a major role in future operations.
 However, his health was beginning to decline, which led to suspicions that he was suffering, as his younger brother (Edward Wolfe 1728–1744) had, from consumption.
 Many of his letters to his parents began to assume a slightly fatalistic note in which he talked of the likelihood of an early death.